xdtinker/MT-PMT/README.md

 ### Features

-- Log performance metrics for web applications hosted on Microsoft IIS server
+- Log performance metrics

-- Collect data on request rates, response times, database query times, and other performance indicators
+- Collect data on performance indicators

 - Store data in SharePoint for analysis and reporting

-- Use Power BI to create visualizations and reports on performance data
+- visualizations and reports on performance data

 - Monitor trends over time and identify areas of improvement